JagtapSagar/LabVIEW/Project1 : Analog Data Acquisition and Digital Filtering/README.md

 =========================================================

 The project consists on building a data acquisition VI that reads and filters data from two analog sensors (accelerometer or gyroscope) and one digital sensor (optical encoder).
-The VI will have the following characteristics:The control panel will prompt you for the following input:
+The VI will have the following characteristics: The control panel will prompt you for the following input:

 - Number of points to acquire
 - Scan rate